AgileVentures/AgileVentures/PREMIUM_ONBOARDING.md

 New Premium Mob Member Sign Up
 ==============================

-If the person has signed up for Premium Mob all the above procedure is still followed, but we also add the person to the #premium_extra channel and explain its purpose:
+If the person has signed up for Premium Mob all the above procedure is still followed, but we also add the person to the #premium_extra channel

+> welcome to our latest premium mob member @name :-) :tada:

+and explain its purpose:

 > @name this channel has all Premium Mob members and above and all the links to the hangouts and videos for the different mobs get posted here